GarimaPuri94/Real-Time-Yoga-Pose-Detection/README.md

 T Pose
 Upward Salute Pose
 Hands Under Feet Pose
-Which are done by Mediapipe and Deep learning
+which are done by Mediapipe and Deep learning